a-paija/Bank-Customer-Churn-Analysis/README.md

 **Purpose of the Model:**
 The goal of this model is not just accuracy, but **actionability**, identifying *which customers are at risk before they leave*, so the bank can intervene proactively rather than reactively.

-### Model Performance

-- **Accuracy: 86.7%**
-  → The model correctly predicts churn vs. non-churn in ~87% of cases overall.
-  → However, accuracy alone can be misleading due to class imbalance (most customers do not churn).

-- **Precision: 75.7%**
-  → Of all customers predicted to churn, ~76% actually churned.
-  → This reflects how **reliable the model’s positive predictions are** (important for avoiding wasted retention efforts).

 ### Key Predictors of Churn

 <img src="Images/Top Drivers of Customer Churn.png" alt="Drivers" width="550" height="650"/>